firezone/firezone/rust/windows-client/docs/manual_testing.md

 - [ ] Given the log tab is displayed, when you switch to another tab or close the window, then any ongoing computation will be canceled.
 - [ ] Given the log tab is computing log directory size, when the 1-minute refresh timer ticks, then the computation will time out and show an error e.g. "timed out while computing size"

-# Logging
+# Error logging

 1. Given the log filter has been set to an invalid filter, when you start Firezone, then it will show an error dialog and use the default log filter instead.
-1. Given `--crash-on-purpose` is passed, when Firezone crashes, then the error will be written to the log file.
+1. Given `--crash` is passed, when Firezone crashes, then the error will be written to the log file.
-1. Given `--error-on-purpose` is passed, when Firezone errors, then the error will be written to the log file.
+1. Given `--error` is passed, when Firezone errors, then the error will be written to the log file.
-1. TODO: Given `--panic-on-purpose` is passed, when Firezone panics, then the error will be written to the log file.
+1. Given `--panic` is passed, when Firezone panics, then the error will be written to the log file.
-1. Given `--crash-on-purpose smoke-test` is passed, when Firezone crashes, then the error will be written to stderr.
+1. Given `--crash smoke-test` is passed, when Firezone crashes, then the error will be written to stderr.
-1. Given `--error-on-purpose smoke-test` is passed, when Firezone crashes, then the error will be written to stderr.
+1. Given `--error smoke-test` is passed, when Firezone crashes, then the error will be written to stderr.
-1. TODO: Given `--panic-on-purpose smoke-test` is passed, when Firezone panics, then the error will be written to stderr.
+1. Given `--panic smoke-test` is passed, when Firezone panics, then the error will be written to stderr.

 # Resetting state